 NPAC SMS responds to whether M-SET was successful.

 NPAC SMS sends out an M-DELETE on the subscriptionVersion to all previously failed Local SMSs, that are accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVDD – SvDeleteDownload.

 Each Local SMS responds with a successful M-DELETE reply.
+For the XML interface, DNLR – DownloadReply.

 All Local SMSs respond successfully.